Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Icalc rates access to the TaxRates over the Get Order Function
+Icalc rates access to the tax rates over the Get Order Function
 ///

 <a name='T-Auth-Business-ICalculate'></a>